-I’ve been in 6 companies throughout my whole career, and based on my experience, definitely one of the most exciting times in joining a company is the first day and see what they include in the employee welcome kit.
+I’ve been in 6 companies throughout my career, and based on my experience, one of the most exciting times in joining a company is the first day and see what they include in the employee welcome kit.

 The Employee Welcome Kit

 The Employee Welcome Kit serves as the employee’s “welcome to the company toolkit,” with essentially all the important things they need as they start in your company, plus some bonus items here or there.

 So what should they be seeing in this kit?

 Well, allow me to share some of the best things I’ve received when I started in the companies I worked for.
 Note that these did not all come from one company, but the most significant items I got from them.

 For folks in the company that are in charge of preparing things like this, my list can be your guide to benchmark where your company is right now and how you can improve on this and potentially be a key selling factor towards getting people to join your company.

 If you are in charge of managing this, whether you are in HR, shared services, or running your function.
 Let’s start with a simple list of what to include in the employee welcome kit: